 If you choose to do graduate work, you should also be sure to update your application and personal essay before reapplying.
 You should also get a letter of recommendation from your research mentor.
 Medical schools usually require that you complete all requirements for your graduate degree before matriculation, so plan your courses and program of research accordingly.

 You may also want to consider getting a master’s degree in medical sciences.
 There are many good programs nationwide, and their graduates frequently have a very high rate of success in getting accepted into medical school immediately after graduation.

 If you seem to have run out of options and see little hope of improving your academic credentials to make them competitive for medical school or other doctoral level programs, then it may be time to reevaluate your career goals and consider alternative programs.
 There are many paths to finding a rewarding career in health-related professions (see Types of Careers).

-You will probably be far better off by finding a program and career best suited for your academic and personal strengths, rather than struggling to get into medical school somewhere, and then continuing to struggle to master the very demanding curriculum, and then struggle with the comprehensive standardized exams you must pass to continue past the first two years of medical school (USMLE Step 1), and then again after you have finished four years of medical training (USMLE Step 2-CK, USMLE Step 2-CS), and then again after further specialized training (USMLE Step 3).
+You will probably be far better off by finding a program and career best suited for your academic and personal strengths, rather than struggling to get into medical school somewhere, and then continuing to struggle to master the very demanding curriculum, and then struggle with the comprehensive standardized exams you must pass to continue past the first two years of medical school (USMLE Step 1), and then again after you have finished four years of medical training (USMLE Step 2 CK), and then again after further specialized training (USMLE Step 3).
 If you fail to pass any of these milestones, you may have spent all your time and efforts with nothing to show but an enormous financial debt.
 This is certainly the worst-case scenario, and does not happen to many, but a realistic self-appraisal after not being accepted to medical schools despite your best efforts is appropriate.